Learning to Listen

 We followed without understanding, trusting the movement itself.

-Only much later did I recognise what those days were offering me.
-I was learning how to be with a place without needing to define it, how meaning can be carried through repetition and presence long before it finds language.
-These early experiences continue to shape my practice, returning me again and again to the mystery of place as something layered and alive:
+Years later I began to understand what the fields were teaching me.
+I was learning how to be with a place, and how both walking, and returning to the same ground, awakens a memory in the body; something that the mind never knew.
+These early experiences continue to shape my practice, returning me to the mystery of place as something layered and alive.

 Anna King